Skip to content

 • Exhibition

-Do you find AI adoption has a stronger impact when led by senior management (centralised) or from staff across the organisation (decentralised)?
+Explore whether AI adoption delivers the greatest impact when led by senior management (centralised) or driven by staff across the organisation (decentralised).

-Topic 2 – Under the r-AI-dar: What’s the most underrated AI application in your work — the thing that’s quietly delivering value?
+What’s the most underrated AI application in your work, the solution quietly delivering real value?

-Topic 3 – AI hurdles and how to outrun them: Tell us about a time you successfully overcame a major barrier to getting AI deployed.
-What was the barrier, and what actually unblocked it?
+Share a time you successfully overcame a major barrier to deploying AI.
+What was the challenge, and what unlocked the solution?

 —–